Vadskye/Rise/docs/standard_effects.md

     * Take half damage
   * Single-target:
     * Deal std +1d/+1a in std range
-    * Deal std -2d in std range and apply r1 condition
     * Deal conditional std +2d/+2a in std range
     * Heal std +1d in std range
     * r1 condition with r3 crit-only condition in std range